Call for proposals

 2. Species and habitat loss; death of traditional cultures, skills, languages.

 3. Mass-extinction, Ecocide Law, civil disobedience; rage, ritual and grieving.

 4. Living with dying: assisted dying and Living Wills.

 8. Art, grief and spiritual practice; ecological and cultural healing.

 9. Paradigm shift and the death of ideas: decolonising cultures, hearts and minds.

 We invite you to a creative summit where an end-of-life carer may find themselves sharing a conversation with a poet, a dancer and a climate scientist, and where the nature of our theme may steer such conversations towards the urgency, honesty and radical hospitality called for by a time of accelerating change.
 Participants usually join us from all over the world (but please read our statement on environmental costs).

-The symposium should be thought of as a summit for the exchange of ideas.
+Borrowed Time should be thought of as a summit for the exchange of ideas.
 The event is modelled as an academic conference: we do not pay contributors (other than keynote speakers) and expect everyone to register (a broad range of pricing options is available to ensure that no one is excluded on the basis of cost; contributors also receive a substantial discount on registration).
 In parallel there will be a trade show with stalls available for anyone wishing to display products, services, or memberships.

 Types of submission